Unfortunately, we are not able to provide an advice service about tax or tax credit issues.

 If you live in Northern Ireland, you may find NI direct helpful.

 If you use any of these websites as a source of information, we recommend that you print out a copy of the relevant webpage and keep it somewhere safe, in case of a later dispute.
 This is particularly important if you are using GOV.UK as it is being constantly updated and amended as new material is added and existing material is re-written.
+We look at what to do if you have relied on some GOV.UK information that is later changed or removed in our news piece ‘Has GOV.UK gone wrong for you?’

 The information on GOV.UK has replaced all tax information on the old HMRC website.
 The material on GOV.UK is intended to be simple and clear and therefore it may not provide the same detailed information that the HMRC site previously provided.
 LITRG produce a range of information and guidance on tax issues – you can find this in the tax guides section.